mciepluc/cocotb-coverage/documentation/source/tutorials.rst

 ~~~~~~~~~~~~~~~~~~~~~

 The "injection" attribute is used to describe if more that one bin can be hit at once.
-By default it is set "true", meaning only one bin (first one that matches) can be hit at single sampling event.
+By default it is set "True", meaning only one bin (first one that matches) can be hit at single sampling event.
 Setting this attribute to "false" allows for matching multiple bins.

 Below example shows the difference in behavior between similar `CoverPoints <CoverPoint>`.